Seward, Alaska

 Judging by the sound alone, one might be led to think that Juneau was at war.
 Seaplanes take off one after the other, gliding along the Gastineau Canal.

-And dozens of helicopters fly over and around it on lightning missions.
-At the origin, the causes of this agitation are the gigantic cruises that dock every day at the city's docks, leaving it in the shade, as the sun goes down from behind.
+Originally, the cause of this turmoil are the gigantic cruise ships that dock every day at the city's docks, leaving it in the shade, as the sun goes down behind.

 The Alaskan Strangeness of the Juneau Capital